Lab Members 2016-17

 Darwin Guevarra, M.S.

-Darwin is a third year doctoral student in social psychology, and he is broadly interested in emotion, emotion regulation, and self-control.
+Darwin is a fourth-year doctoral student in social psychology, and he is broadly interested in emotion, emotion regulation, and self-control.
 In conjunction with the Kross and Edelstein Lab, he is primarily working applying emotion regulation strategies in the contexts of relationship dissolutions and promoting adaptive and healthy breakup recovery.

 Kristi is a first year Ph.D. candidate in the Personality and Social Contexts Psychology area.
 Her interests include intimacy, health, and hormones.
 Specifically, she is interested in how individual differences in attachment style and behaviours influence physiological and psychological processes.
 She examines romantic and family relationships processes using theory-driven, dyadic, multi-method approaches.

 Zach is a first-year Ph.D. student in social psychology, whose research primarily concerns social comparison and close relationships.
 Alongside Dr. Stephen Garcia and the Edelstein Lab, Zach studies the diverse origins of comparison concerns, as well as how these concerns impact 21st century romantic relationships (e.g., dual-earner, copreneurial, and homosexual couples).